-It is absolutely critical to stay away from very stiff boots and thin socks.
+It is absolutely critical to stay away from very stiff, heavy, leather boots and thin socks.
 Always wear the right style boots for what you have in mind and then protect your feet with carefully selected socks.
-If you are still so unfortunate as to get a blister or two, it means knowing how to treat them fast so they don’t turn your walk into a sore-footed endurance test.
+If you are still so unfortunate as to get a blister or two, you must know how to treat them fast so they don’t turn your walk into a sore-footed endurance test.

 Selecting the Right Boots

 The first time we did the John Muir Trail, I hiked 400 miles in three months; that is, 150 miles in a two-month general-training program, then 250 miles in three weeks from Mount Whitney to Yosemite Valley.
 In that span, I got just one blister, suffered on the fourth day of the 250-miler.
 I treated it immediately and suffered no more.
 One key is wearing the right boot, and for me, that means a boot that acts as a thick layer of skin that is flexible and pliable to my foot.
 I want my feet to fit snugly in them, with no interior movement.